MileHacker Logo

 Drink only bottled, boiled, or properly filtered water.
 Avoid tap water ice.
 Eat thoroughly cooked food and peel fruits yourself.

 Heatstroke (Summer): Stay hydrated.
-Avoid prolonged sun contact during hottest parts of day.
+Avoid prolonged sun exposure during hottest parts of day.
 Wear light clothing.
 Air Pollution: Check AQI daily.
 If high, wear an N95 Mask.

-Food Hygiene: Generally good in established restaurants.
+Food Hygiene: Generally good in long-standing restaurants.
 Exercise caution with street food; choose vendors with high turnover.

 Healthcare Access & Hygiene